 Sell your experience

-Part of your role as the interviewer is to promote the advantages and experience they will gain as part of your organization.
+Part of your role as the interviewer is to promote the advantages and experience the successful candidate will gain as part of your organization.
 Candidates use this information to determine if the organization and opportunity are right for them and their career goals.
 This is especially important if your recruitment operates within a rank-match process.

 Save time at the end